zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ### Other grammars

-The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode code points are translated into regular expressions.
+The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode characters are translated into regular expressions.

 We can imagine the parser asking the tokenizer for the next token in a context where RegExps are allowed.
 If the tokenizer returns `RegularExpressionLiteral`, we branch into the RegExp grammar for converting the string of the `RegularExpressionLiteral` into a RegExp pattern.